DirecTV owner backs free streaming service Locast as hedge

 NEW YORK — AT&T, the owner of DirecTV, is backing a free streaming service as a hedge against losing broadcast channels in disputes over fees.

+This option could undercut threats by the station owners to pull channels during disputes.
+Customers missing channels like ABC, CBS, NBC and Fox could also use a digital antenna.
+Neither Locast nor an antenna would help if the blacked-out channel is a cable network like Comedy Central or ESPN.

-Locast spends about $100,000 to launch each new market.
+The donation is a pittance for AT&T, with $19.4 billion in profit last year.
+But it’s significant for Locast , which depends on donations and spends about $100,000 to launch each new market.
 It’s now in 13 cities, including New York, Los Angeles and Chicago.

+Cable companies have pushed back against the rising fees demanded by owners of TV stations and cable channels as viewership shifts online.
+Those fees get passed down to the customer.

+AT&T has found itself on both sides of these fights, as it’s both a TV provider and a media company as the owner of networks including HBO, TBS and CNN.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.